AureusStratus/Exogenesis-reborn/README.md

 My discord Aureus#6109

-Official Exogenesis youtube channel link https://youtube.com/channel/UCkIHhwPP42TkNtdx56vbHGA
+Official Exogenesis youtube channel link. https://youtube.com/channel/UCkIHhwPP42TkNtdx56vbHGA

 A mod that adds a lot more content to the game.
 <br>I just hope you guys enjoy my mod.